Quick Facts:

 Trail Difficulty and Length:

 Wiregrass Canyon is what I call a sneaky hike.
 It’s about 5.5 miles round trip, and while there isn’t a ton of elevation change, the sandy wash can make it feel longer than it looks on paper.
 You’ll scramble over a few boulders, duck under ledges, and weave your way through tight turns.
 It’s not super tough, but it’s definitely a workout if you’re not used to hiking through loose sand.
-Plus, there’s not a lick of shade, so the sun’s gonna be your constant hiking buddy whether you like it or not.
 Bring plenty of water and slap on some sunscreen before you even think about stepping onto the trail.

 Is It Dog Friendly?